Skip to main content

 Structural tags

-Chart and graph lists
+chart and graph lists

 conference breakout groups

-Agendas and related materials
+agendas and related materials

 Whenever possible – such as for identifying countries, currencies, tickers and other company identifiers, date/time information, etc., we use ISO standards or other similar external sources.
-But since the RIXML standards are designed to meet the specific needs of describing investment research content and interaction data, many of our defined lists are ones developed by our member firms.
+But since the RIXML standards are designed to meet the specific needs of describing investment research content and interaction data, many of our defined lists are custom lists developed by our member firms.
 Working together, we have developed a rich set of enumeration lists to describe coverage action, intended audience, publishing action, and other terms relevant to describing investment research and interactions.